Zyhru/http-server/README.md

 ./build.sh
 ```
 ## Features being thought of/added
-+ CLI to generate a new prompt at run-time
++ CLI to read a prompt and send it as a request.
-+ CLI to spawn server at different ports
++ CLI to spawn server at different ports.